-- Imogene in John Galsworthy’s The Forsyte Saga.
+- John Galsworthy’s The Forsyte Saga.

 - Fannie Flagg nicknamed her Imogene “Idgie” in Fried Green Tomatoes.

 The late Imogene Coca’s comedy career spanned many years.
 You might know her as Aunt Edna in the original 1983 National Lampoon’s Vacation.